Music therapist, teacher, teens among warehouse fire victims | Metro News

 LONG-DISTANCE RELATIONSHIP

-Among the missing were Alex Ghassan and his fiancée, Hanna Henrikka Ruax.
+Among the fatalities was Alex Ghassan, while his fiancée, Hanna Henrikka Ruax, is listed as missing.

-Ghassan is a director and producer who worked with Spike Lee and Talib Kweli.
-He also is the father of twin toddlers.
+Ghassan, whose death was confirmed late Monday, was a director and producer who worked with Spike Lee and Talib Kweli.
+He was the father of twin toddlers.

 Ruax is a yoga instructor, entrepreneur and activist visiting from Helsinki, Finland.
 She arrived in Oakland in late November.